Ksenia Sobchak

-Sobchak was the Civic Initiative's candidate for the 2018 Russian presidential election.
-At the age of 36, she became the youngest Russian presidential candidate in history.

 Early life and education

 Sobchak is the second daughter of the first democratically elected mayor of Saint Petersburg Anatoly Sobchak and Lyudmila Narusova, a Russian politician.
 Sobchak has described herself as being of part Jewish heritage.
 Sobchak also revealed that she and her family experienced anti-Semitism.

-As a child, Sobchak attended the ballet school attached to the Mariinsky Theatre and the Hermitage Museum art school.
+As a child, Sobchak attended the ballet school attached to the Mariinsky Theatre.
+She also attended the Hermitage Museum art school.
 In 1998, Sobchak left the school attached to Herzen University, and enrolled at the Saint Petersburg State University (Department of International Relations).
 In 2001, Sobchak moved to Moscow and enrolled in the International Relations program at the Moscow State Institute of International Relations.
-In 2002, Sobchak enrolled in a masters program at the department of politics at the same university.

 Entertainment career

 Television

 Sobchak became famous in 2004, as a host of the reality show Dom-2.
 She left the show in 2012, because the show's lowbrow orientation became incongruent with her political activism.

 From 2008 to 2010, Sobchak was a host of the reality shows Who does NOT want to be a millionaire?, Last Hero-6, and Sweet life of a blonde, Muz-TV Awards, and Two stars.

 In 2010, Sobchak became a host of the TV program Freedom of Thought on the state-run Channel 5.
-However, she soon left the program, since, according to her, it turned into a never-ending discussion of public utilities maintenance.
+She soon left the program, since, according to her, it turned into a never-ending discussion of public utilities maintenance.

-Since 2011, Sobchak has hosted the program Sobchak Live on the independent channel Dozhd (rain) and Top Model po-russki on Muz-TV.
+Since 2011, Sobchak has hosted the program Sobchak Live on the independent channel TV Rain and Top Model po-russki on Muz-TV.

 In 2012, she appeared in the television series Brief Guide To A Happy Life.

 On 7 September 2012, MTV Russia launched a talk-show GosDep (State Department) with Ksenia Sobchak.
-The show was supposed to cover hot social and political issues.
+The show aimed to cover hot social and political issues.
 The first episode of the show, titled "Where is Putin leading us?" featured interviews with the head of Left Front Sergei Udaltsov, member of "Solidarnost" (Solidarity) movement Ilya Yashin, and eco-activist Yevgeniya Chirikova.
-However, the show was promptly shut down after one episode.
-The second episode was supposed to feature an interview with anti-corruption blogger Alexei Navalny.
-MTV Russia representatives explained their decision to cancel the show with the lack of interest in politics among the channel's audience.
+The show was cancelled after one episode.
+The second episode would have included an interview with anti-corruption blogger Alexei Navalny.
+MTV Russia representatives said the show was cancelled because of the lack of interest in politics among the channel's audience.

 As of January 2023, she hosts the television show Dok-Tok with Alexander Gordon.